OpenSwitchNOS/openswitch-ops-docs/quick-start-virtual.md

     eth0  Link encap:Ethernet HWaddr 08:12:24:12:14:84
           inet addr:192.168.2.19 Bcast:192.168.2.255 Mask:255.255.255.0
     ```
   2. REST documentation is hosted by OpenSwitch instance.
-So its very useful and easy to find it by going to http://IPAddress:8091/api/index.html.
-In this example: http://192.168.2.19:8091/api/index.html gives you the complete REST documentation.
+So its very useful and easy to find it by going to https://IPAddress/api/index.html.
+In this example: https://192.168.2.19/api/index.html gives you the complete REST documentation.
   3. Using this portal you can try out different REST GET/PUT/POST calls.
+Login to the switch webUI (https://IPAddress/) before executing REST calls.
 It would work directly by posting/getting information from the OVSDB.
 For more details refer to usage guides.

 Using WebUI:
 ============